lnCodel/PKHG-GCN/README.md

 # PKHG-GCN
-The data and code for the paper "PKHG-GCN: Prior Knowledge and Homophily Graph Approximation Guided Graph Convolutional Network for Automated ASPECTS Scoring on Non-Contrast CT" <br />
+The data and code for the paper "PKHG-GCN: Prior Knowledge and Homophily Graph Approximation Guided Graph Convolutional Network for Automated ASPECTS Scoring on Non-Contrast CT".  <br />
+This repository provides the official PyTorch implementation of PKHG-GCN, proposed in our paper.
+The code is fully open-sourced to ensure reproducibility of experimental results reported in the paper. <br />

 ## Requirements
 CUDA 11.7<br />